Cielo Vista Ranch is committed to preserving the pristine mountain wilderness and natural, untamed beauty of the Culebra Watershed.

 As stewards of this land, we are dedicated to leaving a minimal human footprint upon it, and are constantly looking to implement best practices in terms of controlled burning, protecting natural habitats, monitoring wildlife and otherwise maintaining our delicate, rich ecosystems.

-Cielo Vista enjoys an abundance of critical riparian habitat throughout its numerous high country lakes and 100+ miles of creeks and streams.
-A magnificent old-growth forest canopy covers approximately 80% of the property.
+Cielo Vista enjoys an abundance of critical riparian habitat throughout its numerous high country lakes and 100-plus miles of creeks and streams.
+A magnificent old-growth forest canopy covers approximately 80% of the land.
 Cielo Vista contains 130 square miles of diverse topography balanced between four distinct life zone ecosystems:

 This lowest, and westernmost zone of Cielo Vista Ranch rises from the semidesert shrublands of the San Luis Valley.
 This ecosystem is characterized by low rolling hills covered with Ponderosa and pinon pine, juniper woodlands, open sage/grassland flats, and gambel oak.
 This life zone offers critical winter habitat for a variety of mammals including elk and mule deer.